 “SafeCap units are manufactured in Europe and then shipped to the deployment zone where the assembly and commissioning is completed.
 This ‘drop in’ or plug-and-play design and construction method is able to greatly reduce construction and labour time, and therefore exposure on the ground in conflict zone areas, by up to 90%.
 Not only are they portable, but they are easy to deploy and include plumbing, electrics, ablutions and aircon,” says Laubscher.

 Also in production is the fourth version of the steel constructed 40ft NapCap accommodation container.
-The products, Executive NapCap and VIP NapCap, which will be ready later this year, are described by Chelsea Village’s General Manager, Costa Yiannakis.
+The products, Executive NapCap and VIP NapCap, which will be ready later this year, are described by Chelsea Village hotel’s General Manager, Costa Yiannakis.

 “Our Generation 4 NapCaps are a sign that our ethos for constant improvement, not dissimilar to the technology industry where products are updated every six months, is something that the industry at large needs to adopt.